MicrosoftDocs/azure-reference-other/studio-module-reference/edit-metadata.md

 ### Known Issues

--   **Custom metadata is not supported.** It is not possible to use custom metadata in Azure Machine Learning or to edit column metadata outside  [Edit Metadata](edit-metadata.md).
+-   **Custom metadata is not supported.** It is not possible to use custom metadata in Machine Learning or to edit column metadata outside  [Edit Metadata](edit-metadata.md).
 For example, you cannot add metadata indicating that a column is a unique identifier, or add other descriptive attributes .
-Azure Machine Learning supports only the metadata attributes that are used within R for working with factors, features, weights, and labels.
+Machine Learning supports only the metadata attributes that are used within R for working with factors, features, weights, and labels.

 -   **Unsupported data types.** The following numeric data types are not supported: Double (decimal) and TimeStamp.